 Ollie is a member of the Directing Staff in Channel 4’s prime-time hit show ‘SAS: Who Dares Wins‘.

-Based on elements from real Special Forces Selection, the C4 program puts civilians through an eight day selection process testing the candidates mentally and physically.
+Based on elements from real Special Forces Selection, the C4 program puts civilians through an eight-day selection process testing the candidates mentally and physically.

-Ollie’s military career began at the age of 18 when he joined the Royal Marine Commando’s and toured operationally in Northern Ireland & Operation Desert Storm in Iraq.
+Ollie’s military career began at the age of 18 when he joined the Royal Marine Commandos and toured operationally in Northern Ireland & Operation Desert Storm in Iraq.

-On completion of SAS selection Ollie joined the Special Boat Service, (SBS) to undergo further training to qualify as a Special Forces Combat Frogman.
+On completion of SAS selection, Ollie joined the Special Boat Service, (SBS) to undergo further training to qualify as a Special Forces Combat Frogman.

-Ollie’s missions included hostage rescue, counter narcotics, counter terrorism, homeland security, counter insurgency operations and humanitarian efforts.
-Ollie also qualified as a pilot of the Submersible Dive Vessel (SDV), a mini sub used to insert Special Forces Combat Soldiers behind enemy lines.
+Ollie’s missions included hostage rescue, counter-narcotics, counter-terrorism, homeland security, counterinsurgency operations and humanitarian efforts.
+Ollie also qualified as a pilot of the Submersible Dive Vessel (SDV), a mini-sub used to insert Special Forces Combat Soldiers behind enemy lines.

-After leaving the Special Forces Ollie initially worked in Iraq as a private security contractor for American TV crews, which saw him saving 12 members of his vehicle convoy from armed attack whilst driving his vehicle at 140kms/hr en-route to Baghdad.
+After leaving the Special Forces, Ollie initially worked in Iraq as a private security contractor for American TV crews, which saw him saving 12 members of his vehicle convoy from armed attack while driving his vehicle at 140kms/hr en-route to Baghdad.
 He spent seven years as a Country Project Manager in the Middle East for major infrastructure projects, responsible for employing and training a 2000 strong Iraqi guard force.
 Ollie Ollerton is a Special Forces bodyguard instructor with extensive military and corporate experience for private projects and government officials.

 Ollie Ollerton delivers motivational keynote presentations around teamwork, risk, resilience and leadership.